SohrabRahmani/github-score-backend/README.md

 - **No Security Implemented**: This application does not include any security measures.
 It is assumed that the `userId` passed in the header is authorized.
 In a production environment, proper authentication and authorization mechanisms should be implemented.

 ## Swagger Documentation
-The API documentation for the Messaging Application is available using Swagger.
+The API documentation for the GitHub Score Application is available using Swagger.
 After starting the application, you can access the Swagger UI at http://localhost:8080/swagger-ui/index.html.
 This UI provides detailed documentation of all available endpoints, request parameters, and response schemas.